Influence of Caste System in Clothing – Ancient India

 A slave (dasa) shall be entitled to enjoy not only whatever he has earned without prejudice to his master’s work, but also the inheritance he has received from his father.— Arthashastra, Translated by Shamasastry

 Clothing in Mauryan era was primarily unstitched and comprised of two pieces.
 There’s no evidence of single long garment draped on both upper and lower body like the modern sari.
 The loin cloth worn in Vedic period was continued to be worn in this period.
-The Greek influence during the Mauryan era also contributes to the earliest Indian breast-covering garment – Pratidhi.
+The Greek influence during the Mauryan era also contributes a new breast-covering garment – Pratidhi.

 Pushyamitra, a Brahmin Mauryan general assassinates the last Mauryan Emperor Brihadratha Maurya to establish Shunga empire whose inscriptions would reach as far as Ayodhya.
 Pushyamitra orchestrated a remarkable Brahminical counter revolution by reestablishing the four-fold Varna system and animal sacrifice Yajnas prohibited by Ashoka.
 Pushyamitra not only revived Brahminical supremacy but also cruelly persecuted Buddhists.
 Vibhasa, a 2nd century Buddhist text, states that Pushyamitra burned Buddhist scriptures, killed Buddhist monks, and destroyed 500 monasteries in and around Kashmir.